 How To Adjust/Inflate Your ROHO

 Inflating a ROHO wheelchair cushion is easy, but there are a few things you need to know before you get started.
-First, you will need to purchase an ROHO pump.
+First, you will need to purchase a ROHO pump.
 We can find these online or at your local medical supply store.
-Once you have your pump, simply attach the tubing to the valve on your cushion.
+Once you have your pump, attach the tubing to the valve on your cushion.
 Then, use the pump to inflate the cushion to your desired firmness.
 It’s that easy!

-When you first place the cushion on your chair, make sure it’s centered with air cells up and then consult a doctor if needed for alternative positions of valves.
+When you first place the cushion on your chair, make sure it’s centered with air cells up, and then consult a doctor if needed for alternative positions of valves.
 Next, turn counterclockwise to open the valve!

 Once you have inflated your ROHO cushion, push the rubber nozzle over

-To make the most of your ergonomic assessment, you should have a user sit in their normal chair and ensure that it’s centered underneath them.
+To make the most of your ergonomic assessment, you should have a user sit in their normal chair and ensure it’s centered underneath them.
 They’ll be seated with all controls where they’re used to finding them, so there is no need for change on either end!

-Finally, you need to release all of that air from under their lowest bony prominence by turning the valve counterclockwise.
+Finally, you need to release all that air from under their lowest bony prominence by turning the valve counterclockwise.
 Once it’s released enough so that only 1 inch (2 5 cm) can move up or down without causing discomfort for them, then tighten back up again with one full turn clockwise motion!

 Can I use a ROHO cushion for long sitting, or do I still need movement or pressure relief?